Thursday, December 26, 2024

 Minimizing debris for more sustainable recovery

 Hence, shelter/housing agencies, environmental agencies, and local government should develop a plan as a preparedness measure.
 Shelter/housing agencies should develop plans to maximize the reuse of salvaged material and plan for repair or retrofitting rather than build a new construction.
 This approach may retain the building material within the area.
-This will reduce the number of transportation to dump the waste and bring material from neighboring areas.
+This will reduce the amount of transportation needed to dump the waste and bring material from neighboring areas.

 Arwin Soelaksono